Team708/Team708_2024/src/main/java/frc/robot/documentation/Localization.md

 4. Robot calculates game peice trajectory and shoots when the shot in line with with target.
     - targeting class accesses shooter subsystem

+## Pathfinding
+Using AprilTags and PathPlannerLib, the robot is able to do on-the-fly pathfinding and automatically go to a desired pose.
+To do this, the robot first generates a path, then follows it, which uses the PathPlannerPath class and followpath Command, respectively.